Please enable JavaScript to view this site.

 CORE HL7 Schema Engine Windows Services:

-In this software, as we do with almost all of our commercial HL7 software products, we provide the client with 4 MS Windows services.
+In this software, as we do with almost all of our commercial HL7 software products, we provide the client with multiple "Primary" MS Windows services, as of version 3 that number is up to 20 "Primary" windows services as well as the ability to create a "Private" service.
 The services all perform identically and there is no particular need to favor one over the other.
 As you create schema profiles you will notice in the footer the area where you assign that schema profile to a windows service (see screenshot below).

 Form Footer of the Schema Profile Window

-You can create multiple schema profiles assigned to the same service or you can assign all of your schema profiles to the SAME service and only have to manage one Windows service.
+You can create multiple schema profiles assigned to the different services or you can assign all of your schema profiles to the SAME service and only have to manage one Windows service.

 There are several very important things to keep in mind when running the Schema Engine MS Windows Services.
 Most of them have to do with HOW Microsoft Windows Service applications run and the different user security configurations possible in the different MS Windows operating systems.
 You see, MS Windows Services are run in their own memory space by the operating system and usually under a different 'User' context than your own Windows/Network User ID.
 This can sometimes create confusion and might cause some conflicts which are not readily apparent.
 If you do have issues the symptoms are usually that everything runs fine when running locally BUT do not work when running as a service.